Almost all abortions in Scotland are provided within the NHS. Sometimes a woman chooses to fund her procedure privately, but this is uncommon.

 Before the abortion

-When you are referred for abortion and go for your first appointment (sometimes referred to as the ‘assessment’ appointment), you should be given the opportunity to talk about your situation.
+When you're referred for abortion and have your first appointment (also known as the ‘assessment’ appointment), you should be given the opportunity to talk about your situation.

 The doctor or nurse will take your medical history to make sure that the type of abortion you are offered is suitable for you.

 There are a number of different methods of abortion.
 The type recommended for you will depend on how many weeks pregnant you are.

-Early medical abortion (up to 10 weeks of pregnancy)
+Early medical abortion (up to 12 weeks of pregnancy)